squarepupil/website-pages/src/pages/contact-us.md

 We have a public [Facebook
 page](https://www.facebook.com/Arts-Ideas-Sudbury-School-372859716072)  as
 well as a [blog](http://blog.aisudbury.com).
-Both give an ongoing view of the inside.
+Both give an ongoing, inside look at the school.

 ---
 form > p > span {